4ahmns2122-VR/VRProjekt2122-LOppitz/README.md

 The game is set in a futuristic post-apocalyptic suburban area, the player gets trapped in a maze to scientifically study their behavior.

 ## MVP
-GAME ONE: find clues and press the buttons in the right order - clues -> three objects in front of puzzle (blue - green - red)
+GAME ONE: find clues and press the buttons in the right order _clues -> three objects in front of puzzle (blue - green - red)_

 GAME TWO: find and collect balls scattered across the map